- Optimizely Web Experimentation

 If you are using Optimizely Performance Edge, certain features described in this article will not be available.
 Optimizely Performance Edge is a lightweight experimentation product that delivers significantly faster performance than previous versions of Optimizely.
 It relies on a streamlined "microsnippet" that limits the available features range.

 You see this notation whenever the text describes a feature available in Optimizely Performance Edge.

 By default, all Optimizely Web Experimentation experiments are evaluated when the Optimizely Web Experimentation code snippet is loaded on the page.
 Once a visitor is bucketed into an experiment, the code to change any elements on the page will run as soon as those elements appear in the DOM.
 When your experiments are set up this way, we say they are in immediate activation mode.

 There are times when you may want Optimizely to wait before activating your experiment.
 For example, if your page displays dynamically-loaded content, you may wish to activate an experiment after the page has loaded.
 You can do this by setting the experiment's activation mode.

 Generally speaking, you use an activation mode other than immediate whenever you want to wait to activate your experiment until certain conditions have been met during the page-loading process or the user's journey through your site.

 Your site is built on a single-page app framework (like Angular, Backbone, Ember, or Knockout), and you want to activate an experiment based on an event fired by that framework.

-You are testing a web application that re-renders (but doesn't re-load) the page when visitors perform certain actions.
+You are testing a web application that re-renders (but does not re-load) the page when visitors perform certain actions.

-Visitors will not be bucketed into an experiment until they take certain actions on a page, such as triggering a modal, scrolling to a certain point, or activating a widget.
+Visitors will not be bucketed into an experiment until they take specific actions on a page, such as triggering a modal, scrolling to a certain point, or activating a widget.